 Mental Health Professionals are highly sought after in the military, especially after soldiers have spent extended periods deployed in combat zones.

-If you are a caring, compassionate person with the ability to listen, with interest in psychology, you may be interested in enlisting as a Mental Health Specialist, which is military occupational specialty (MOS) 68X.
+If you are a caring, compassionate person with the ability to listen and an interest in psychology, you may be interested in enlisting as a Mental Health Specialist, which is military occupational specialty (MOS) 68X.
 You'll have a direct and meaningful impact on the lives of the soldiers you interact with, many of whom struggle with mental health issues they did not experience before they joined the Army.

 Job training for MOS 68X requires ten weeks of Basic Combat Training (standard boot camp) and 20 weeks of Advanced Individual Training (AIT) at Fort Sam Houston in San Antonio, Texas.
 This will include practice in-patient care, and the length of your training will depend on your medical specialty.